Now scheduling COVID-19 vaccine appointments for ages 12+

 Cynthia Battle, PhD, is a research psychologist in the Center for Women’s Behavioral Health.
 She is an associate professor of psychiatry and human behavior (research) at The Warren Alpert Medical School of Brown University.

 Jess Cronin, LICSW is a clinical therapist for Women’s Behavioral Health.
 A graduate of Wesleyan University, Ms. Cronin received her Master’s in Social Work from Smith College School for Social Work.
+She has a special interest in working with perinatal individuals in the LGBTQ+ community.

 Stacey D’Eletto is the nursery attendant for the Day Hospital, where she has been working since 2007.
 She holds an associate’s degree in early childhood education and a bachelor’s degree in human services.